wzamlynny/data_science_workshop/README.md

 ## Running the presentation
 * Open and run presentation with jupyter notebooks, requires python 3, recommend using Anaconda
-* Or run through binder below (does not require any installations)
+* Or run through Binder below (does not require any installations)
+    * To use Binder you will have to manually upload your data

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/wzamlynny/data_science_workshop/master?filepath=intro_to_datascience.ipynb)